Alaanzr/HouseMates-Swift/README.md

 Tests added for api run `jasmine-node spec`.
 Now working on adding social network functionality.

+##Swift Login Using BAsic Auth to be Added

 Later today I will update the api to include api login using basic auth see this [Using Basic auth with swift](http://stackoverflow.com/questions/24379601/how-to-make-an-http-request-basic-auth-in-swift)

 The url that will need to be called is '/api/signin'